Sam2211-vel/FULL-PROJECT-SUBMISSION/README.md

  Optional Notes for Report:
 main notebook: Combine all features in one place (.ipynb)

-upload_predict.py: Use for browser-based upload

-webcam_predict.py: Use for live webcam image prediction

 samples/: Used by VR-gesture script to classify based on hand signals

 utils/: Makes code modular, reusable, and readable